supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_L15_Package_Management_with_Azure_Artifacts.md

         ![](images/img3.png)

      - Click on **Save** when **Save your changes?** prompted.
-     - Navigate back to windows powershell and re-run the command.
+     - Navigate back to windows powershell and re-run step 26 command.

 26. Wait for the confirmation of the successful package push operation.
 27. Switch to the web browser window displaying the Azure DevOps portal and, in the vertical navigational pane, select **Artifacts**.